synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 By default, SNAP Connect **does nothing**.
 If you want it to be talking over a serial port, and/or listening for incoming TCP/IP connections, you have to explicitly call open_serial() and accept_tcp().

 **NOTE** – there is also a connect_tcp() function available for making outbound connections.
-For example, maybe you are running another SNAP Connect instance up in “the cloud”.
+For example, maybe you are running another SNAP Connect instance up in "the cloud".

-These next two lines let us “hook” additional code to the occurrences of TCP/IP connections opening and closing.
-In retrospect, these probably should have been named “HOOK_TCPIP_OPENED” and “HOOK_TCPIP_CLOSED”, but as I already mentioned, “SNAPCOM” was the original name for the codebase.
+These next two lines let us "hook" additional code to the occurrences of TCP/IP connections opening and closing.
+In retrospect, these probably should have been named "HOOK_TCPIP_OPENED" and "HOOK_TCPIP_CLOSED", but as I already mentioned, "SNAPCOM" was the original name for the codebase.

 ```python
         self.snapconnect.set_hook(snap.hooks.HOOK_SNAPCOM_OPENED, self.on_connected)